Writing as part of daily life

 If you don’t have thank you cards yet, there are lots of affordable options.
 Have a look at our free printable downloads, which include thank you notes.

-Can I combine a wedding thank you card with a shower thank you or a holiday greeting?
+Can you combine a thank you card with a shower thank you or a holiday greeting?

 Although it may be tempting to save yourself some postage, I don’t recommend combining your wedding thank yous with anything else.

 If someone gave you a wedding shower gift, it’s best to send a separate thank you card for that shortly after the shower, ideally within two weeks.